Peterson Mitigation Bank Case Study

 One of the completed wetland restoration areas

-When asked if he would recommend Wildnote to a colleague, Steve Carroll responded with an enthusiastic, “Yes.”
+When asked if he would recommend Wildnote to a colleague, Shawn Carroll responded with an enthusiastic, “Yes.”

 All photo credits to WRA.